 We set off, and before long the churned ground turned flat.
-A look down revealed a walkway, a stone path worn smooth from centuries of passage.
+A look down revealed a walkway, a stone path worn smooth by centuries of passage.
 The very thought that something manmade existed this far below the surface raised the hairs on my neck.

 We pressed on, until a great stone bridge loomed before us, spanning a seemingly bottomless chasm.
 We regarded each other with a sense of wonder and no small amount of apprehension.

-At that moment the failing remnants of an echo reached us.
+At that moment, the failing remnants of an echo reached us.
 Low, distant, it sounded eerily like a scream.